 All iPhones support panorama mode, burst mode, time-lapse, facial recognition, digital and optical image stabilization, autofocus, and quad-LED flash.

 Like previous iPhones, the True Depth camera allows users to utilize Apple's Animoji feature to mirror facial expressions on cartoon avatars.

 The iPhone 11 line was the first to see the addition of a front-camera slow-motion mode.
 Apple had provided a demo video in which they referred to the process as taking a "slofie."

-All models this generation utilize the same A13 Bionic processor with 4GB of application RAM.
+All models in the iPhone 11 generation utilize the same A13 Bionic processor with 4GB of application RAM.

 Using the new GeekBench 5 benchmark, the entry-level iPhone got a three-run average single-core score of 1372.
-The multi-core run gave us a 3551 also averaged over three runs.
+The multi-core run gave us a 3551, which it also averaged over three runs.

 When tested with the AnTuTu benchmark, it scored a cumulative 452,728 with the biggest improvements over the iPhone XR in the GPU and memory categories.

-The iPhone 11 has a slightly bigger battery versus the iPhone XR, with the new model getting a bump to 3110 mAh.
+The iPhone 11 has a slightly bigger battery compared to the iPhone XR, with the new model getting a bump to 3110 mAh.
 Most users should be able to get over ten hours of streaming video playback.